JoinCODED/Task-Flutter-Auth-AdoptApp/README.md

 ### Adding Headers

-1. The two endpoints that requires auth are creating a pet and adopting.
-2. Call the token from `shared_preferences` and add them to your request headers.
+1. In your `isAuth` getter, after you check for the token validity, add the token to the dio client headers.